You can balance your hormones, ease hot flashes, insomnia, stress and more with natural remedies for menopause.

 Vitamin E has been shown to be effective for heart disease, and hot flashes.
 It is also a powerful antioxidant.
 There have been many studies on vitamin E. The study with positive outcomes on heart disease used wheat germ oil as the source.
 Synthetic vitamin E may not be beneficial as a supplement.
 There are many compounds in natural vitamin E, often called mixed tocopherols.

-For more natural remedies for menopause and herbal sources of superfoods,including stinging nettles, garlic and others, click here.
+For more natural remedies for menopause and herbal sources of superfoods,including stinging nettles, garlic and others, visit natural remedies for menopause.